-During 2020, COVID-19 played a significant part in the decline of visitor numbers and as a consequence, this has been a particularly difficult year for the tourism industry along the Great Barrier Reef.
+Since February 2020, COVID-19 has played a significant part in the decline of visitor numbers and as a consequence, this has been a particularly difficult for the tourism industry along the Great Barrier Reef.
+Data up to 30 June 2021 is included in the graphs, thus ongoing impacts from further travel restrictions from July 2021 to present are not yet known.

-The Australian Government, amongst other measures has provided support to the tourism industry during this time by waiving charges associated with the Environmental Management Charge and Permit Application and Assessment Fees.
-Tourism operators have continued to provide their visitation numbers on a voluntary basis during 2020.
+The Australian Government, amongst other measures has provided support to the tourism industry during this time by waiving charges associated with the Environmental Management Charge and permit related fees.
+The Authority thanks the tourism industry for continuing to provide their visitation numbers on a voluntary basis.
+This data is vital to industry and the management of the Great Barrier Reef Marine Park.

 The following graphs show tourism visitation to the entire Great Barrier Reef Marine Park and to the planning areas.
 These numbers include full day visits, part day visits, coral viewing activities, scenic flights and visits by those who are exempt from paying the Environmental Management Charge.
 Full day visits are the best gauge of the general trend of tourism in the Marine Park.